front-end-foundations/8-components/readme.md

 [Home](/)
 ```

+Now `home.md` and `videos.md` are using the new layouts (layouts vs components).

-Remove the article section from layout.html
+Remove the article section from `layout.html` so it doesn't render on all pages.

-Thinning the templates
+### Thinning the Templates

-The videos.md markdown file:
+The `videos.md` markdown file:

 ```md
 ---